Vortex lift: Applications

 Four basic configurations which have used vortex lift are, in chronological order, the 60-degree delta wing; the ogive delta wing with its sharply-swept leading edge at the root; the moderately-swept wing with a leading-edge extension, which is known as a hybrid wing; and the sharp-edge forebody, or vortex-lift strake.

 Wings which generate vortex lift have been used on delta-winged research aircraft such as the Convair XF-92A and Fairey Delta 2.
-Early delta wing fighters such as the Convair F-102, the F-106 and Century Series contemporaries such as Dassault's deltas had cambered leading edges that were blunt and did not generate significant vortexes.
+Early delta wing fighters such as the F-102, the F-106, and contemporaries such as Dassault's deltas had cambered leading edges that were blunt and did not generate significant vortexes.
 The Concorde supersonic airliner had sharp leading edges.
 Wings with vortex lift over the inboard section are the moderate-sweep wings with an easily identified LERX used on high-manoeuvrability combat aircraft, such as the Northrop F-5 and McDonnell Douglas F/A-18 Hornet.
 Vortex lift sharp forebody strakes are used on the General Dynamics F-16 Fighting Falcon.